otrv4/otrv4/otrv4.md

      * Otherwise:
        * Sets `Y` and `y` as `our_ecdh`: the ephemeral ECDH keys.
        * Sets `B` as  and `b` as `our_dh`: the ephemeral 3072-bit DH keys.
-   * Retrieves his corresponding Client Profile from local storage, by using the 'Client Profile Indentifier' attached to the Non-Interactive-Auth message.
+   * Retrieves his corresponding Client Profile from local storage.
-     * If this 'Client Profile Identifier' does not correspond to any Client Profile in local storage:
+     * If there is no Client Profile in local storage:
        * Aborts the DAKE.
      * Sets the 'Ed448 Long-term Public Key' from the Client Profile as `H_b`.
-   * Retrieves his corresponding Prekey Profile from local storage, by using the 'Prekey Profile Indentifier' attached to the Non-Interactive-Auth message.
+   * Retrieves his corresponding Prekey Profile from local storage.
-     * If this 'Prekey Profile Identifier' does not correspond to any Prekey Profile on local storage:
+     * If there is no Prekey Profile in local storage:
        * Aborts the DAKE.
+     * Sets his Public Shared Prekey (`D_b`) from his Prekey Profile as `our_shared_prekey.public`.
    * Picks a compatible version of OTR listed on Alice's Client Profile, and follows the specification for this version.
 If the versions are incompatible, Bob does not send any further messages.
-   * Sets his Public Shared Prekey (`D_b`) from his Client Profile as `our_shared_prekey.public`.
    * Verifies the Non-Interactive-Auth message.
 See [Non-Interactive-Auth Message](#non-interactive-auth-message) section.
 If the verification fails, rejects the message and does not send anything